saurav7036/CurrencyConverter.API/README.md

   - Build the project
   - Run tests and generate test coverage
   - Enforce a **coverage threshold gate**
-  - Build Docker images for Test and Production environments

 - ✅ **Behavioral Testing for End-to-End Flow:**
   Added **behavioral tests** that closely mimic integration tests by mocking only **external API calls**, while using **real implementations** of internal services.
 These tests are: